 The concept of a wealth manager or portfolio manager was new to me, but one that made sense for investors who don't have the time or energy to manage investments on an ongoing basis.

-As I investigated this possibility, I learned of the dark side of paying for portfolio management based on assets under management.
+As I investigated this possibility, I learned of the dark side of paying for fee-based portfolio management.
 It started with an odd experience with one of the recommended firms.
 The main contact was a financial adviser who had held senior-level positions with prominent and prestigious financial institutions.
 We had two lunch meetings and several email exchanges.

 The first time we met at a restaurant of my choice near my office.
 The restaurant had limited menu options and so I wasn't surprised (or disturbed) when the financial adviser followed my lead and ordered the same item as I did.
 But at the second session, at a larger restaurant with a much broad offering, he again ordered what I did.
 Worse, he finished his meal at the exact same moment as I did.
 I suddenly felt like I was in an Alfred Hitchcock movie, creepily being stalked and hunted by a smiling predator in a pin-striped suit.